BlackTechWarrior/WordToNumberConverter/README.md

 - Negative flag
 - Decimal processing state

+You can also puntuate your input as this will be ignored by the parser before processing. e.g, `twenty-thousand, three-hundred and one #20,301`

 ## Limitations

 - Maximum number size is the limit for `long long` in C++(~2^63 - 1).
 However, max tens power is `billion/s`